-This course introduces the unique aspects and issues surrounding HPHT completions.
-At the end of this course, delegates should be able to demonstrate familiarity with an understanding of the following:
+The course introduces the unique aspects and issues surrounding HPHT Completions.
+At the end of this course, delegates should be able to demonstrate familiarity with and understanding of the following:

 - Completion fluids

 Engineers are responsible for enhancing their professional competence throughout their careers.
-Licensed, chartered, and or/certified engineers are sometimes required by government entities to provide proof of continued professional development and training.
-Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PHD).
+Licensed, chartered, and/or certified engineers are sometimes required by government entities to provide proof of continued professional development and training.
+Training credits are defined as Continuing Education Units (CEUs) or Professional Development Hours (PDH).

 Attendees of SPE training courses earn 0.8 CEUs for each day of training.
 We provide each attendee a certificate upon completion of the training course.